SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 Before diving into the full pricing breakdown, it helps to understand what you are buying and from whom.

 SpotDraft was founded in 2017 in San Francisco by Shashank Bijapur, Madhav Bhagat, and Rohit Ail.
-The company has raised $26M+ in funding, including a Series A led by Premji Invest and Storm Ventures.
-With approximately 200 employees and growing, SpotDraft has built a solid mid-market presence, particularly in the US and India.
+Per its Crunchbase profile, the company has raised $26M+ in funding, including a Series A led by Premji Invest and Storm Ventures.
+SpotDraft has built a solid mid-market presence, particularly in the US and India.

 The platform's primary differentiator is VerifAI, an AI-powered contract review tool that analyzes contracts against your playbook, flags deviations, and suggests redlines.
 VerifAI represents SpotDraft's bet that AI contract review will become the core value driver for legal teams, rather than just a feature checkbox.